The following information is provided for all lab members including PIs. Information specific to PIs and faculty is available at research.yale.edu.

 - No group meetings, seminars, colloquia.

-- Do not congregate in common areas (lunch rooms, meeting rooms, lounges), and disinfect surfaces before and after every use.
+- Do not congregate in common areas (lunch rooms, meeting rooms, lounges), and disinfect surfaces after every use.

 - Self-monitor daily for symptoms.